gpedro/slack-webhook/README.md

 2. Search for *Incoming WebHook* and click in `Add`
 3. Choose Channel to Post and press `Add Incoming WebHooks Integration`
 4. Into *Setup Instructions*, you've a WebHook URL.
 He is the argument [you must pass the constructor](/src/main/java/net/gpedro/integrations/slack/SlackApi.java#L18).
 Then, copy it.

+# Change Log
+* 1.2.0
+  - Added Support for Proxy
+* 1.1.2
+  - Added Support for Markdown in SlackAttachment
+* 1.1.1
+  - General Improvements
+* 1.0.0
+  - Init (: